yiyangc1999/yiyangc1999.github.io/_pages/about.md

     - Designed a microfluidic ratchet chip for sorting the hRBCs in different life stages, and ran a COMSOL simulation to prove the availability.
     - Imaged the structure of the actin-spectrin network on hRBC membrane cytoskeleton and hRBC membrane protein CD47 diffusivity using STORM, with related data analysis using MATLAB.

-- Immunofluorescent Biomarker for Zebrafish Somitogenesis and Single Cell Oscillation.
-2019.07 - 2019.09
+- **Immunofluorescent Biomarker for Zebrafish Somitogenesis and Single Cell Oscillation**, 2019.07 - 2019.09
   - Department of Biophysics, University of Michigan
   - Advisor: Dr. Qiong Yang
   - Research Works: